Angela Anaconda

-Angela Anaconda is a comedy animated children's TV series created by Joanna Ferrone and Sue Rose that originally aired from October 1999 until December 10, 2001.
+Angela Anaconda is a comedy animated television series created by Joanna Ferrone and Sue Rose that originally aired from October 4, 1999, until December 10, 2001.
+The series was produced by Canadian production company Decode Entertainment with animation production by C.O.R.E.
+Toons.
 65 episodes were produced.

 Premise

 The show focuses on the adventures of an eight-year-old girl named Angela Anaconda in the fictional American town of Tapwater Springs.
 Other characters include Angela's three best friends and several antagonists.
 The primary antagonist is Nanette Manoir.